Beginning Amateur Radio

 You can use your transceiver in the home, in your garden, from a park, on top of a hill (or a mountain if you’re in Wales!), from your car, or from a club’s “shack”.

-Here are four reasons why you might like to get into amateur radio:
+Here are four reasons why you might like to get into amateur radio as a hobby:

-And the very first step to the question of “how to become an amateur radio operator” is: get your licence!
+And the very first step to the question of “how to become an amateur radio hobbyist” is: get your first licence!

 Listening to amateur radio transmissions requires no licence.
 But, in Great Britain, to transmit legally using amateur radio, you will need to obtain a licence from Ofcom (the UK communications regulator).